MEET THE TEAM

 Dr Rory Hadden is the Rushbrook Lecturer in Fire Investigation.
 Prior to joining the University of Edinburgh he held positons at University of Western Ontario and Imperial College London.
 His research interests include pyrolysis, ignition and flammability of solid fuels with application to the built and natural environments.
 Rory specialises in experimental work ranging from laboratory scale studies to field scale measurements of fire phenomena with novel sensing methods.
 Rory has featured in the BBC FOUR documentary Catching History’s Criminals, the Jeremy Vine Show and the Edinburgh International Science Festival.

-Prof Luke Bisby is the Arup Chair of Fire and Structures, Royal Academy of Engineering Research Chair, and Head of the Research Institute for Infrastructure and Environment at the University of Edinburgh.
+Prof Luke Bisby is the Chair of Fire and Structures at the University of Edinburgh.
 He was previously Assistant Professor and Chair of Undergraduate Studies in Civil Engineering at Queen’s University, Canada.
 Originally trained as a structural engineer with primary research interests in the use of advanced polymer composites in structural engineering applications, Bisby has gradually broadened his research activity to include work in fire safety, structural fire engineering, engineered timber, risk, resilience, engineering education, and social aspects of fire safety.

 Sarah-Jane is a Lecturer in International Development at the Centre of African Studies and Social Anthropology.
 Her research focuses on South Africa and Uganda.
 Sarah-Jane's research interests include: the politics of urban development and urbanisation; law and social order; everyday justice, and the politics of mega events.
 Previously, she studied citizens' involvement in informal settlement upgrading in Durban, South Africa.
 Alongside this project, she is currently exploring Magistrates Courts and dispute resolution in Durban, South Africa, and Gulu, Uganda.